Avoid paying back subsidy

 Please note: DVA may also recover the funds directly from your DHOAS home loan account, under Section 68 of the DHOAS Act.

 To have your payments restarted, you will need to reapply to DHOAS for a subsidy certificate and your eligibility and entitlement will be assessed based on the legislation, regulations and policy applicable at the time of your application.
+This includes an assessment of the new purpose of the loan amount as the original intent is deemed to have changed.

 If eligible, your subsidy certificate will be sent to you and you take it to your Home Loan Provider who will report your updated DHOAS home loan details to DVA.